Hossein-Noroozpour/gx3d/README.md

 #### Material

-- Only one material must be in material slots
+- Only one material must be in material slots, except occlusion meshes must not have any material.
--

 #### Texture